nanuxbe/transtech-directory/README.md

 ```

 Every time you want to run a Django related commandm you'll need to be inside a "virtualenv activated" shell

+### Getting your environment ready

+In the main project directory, you'll find a file called `environ.py.dist`.
+Make a copy into a file named `environ.py` and edit to fit the settings on your computer.
+If you are just curious to get the project started, you can just copy the file and start the server

+### Compiling SaSS into CSS

+This project is configured to use [Ruby Compass](https://rubygems.org/gems/compass/versions/1.0.3) to build CSS.

+*On Ubuntu*

+`sudo apt-get install ruby-compass`

+*On Mac OS X*

+`sudo gem install compass`

+*On Windows*

+In a terminal:
+`gem install compass`

+Once Compass is installed, from the main project directory, run:

+- `compass compile` to compile SaSS source once
+- `compass watch` to have compass watch for changes and recompile SaSS files after each change

+### Starting the server

+- Make sure you are in a virtualenv-activated shell
+- boostrap the database: `./manage.py migrate`
+- create a user for yourself: `./manage.py createsuperuser`
+- start the actual server: `./manage.py runserver`